paganotoni/fsbox/README.md

 The reason to do it at the top level is because go:embed uses relative paths and [seems not to support .. expressions](https://go.googlesource.com/proposal/+/master/design/draft-embed.md#go_embed-directives).

+### Can I use this in Buffalo?

+Not yet.
+This still an experimental package and will need to solve some issues before becoming stable:

+[] Partials

+Syntax for partials requires it to start with underscode, however go:embed ignores files that start with underscore.